How to Create an Affiliate Program

 Resources – Affiliate Program

-Register to download the Chanimal Affiliate Kit.
-This contains complete templates, instructions, a PowerPoint, agreements–everything needed to setup your affiliate program from scratch.
+- Register to download the Chanimal Affiliate Kit.
+This contains complete templates, instructions, a PowerPoint, and agreements–everything needed to set up your affiliate program from scratch.
 Or you can purchase it within the Chanimal Store.

 Following are links and banners to affiliate programs that Chanimal is part of, or are being used to TEST affiliate software (have to post it somewhere ;-).
 You’re welcome to select any of them to see how they work from a user perspective.